alishafazal/quiz-game-project-2/README.md

 - I would like to credit [GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8), as I took inspiration from his linked video.

-- I would like to give credit and a special thank you to [Jaspreet](https://github.com/JaspreetSAujla), for giving me advice on the problem I was having with the quiz score not incrementing as it should.
+- I would like to give credit and a special thank you to [Jaspreet](https://github.com/JaspreetSAujla), for taking the time to give me good advice on the problem I was having with the quiz score not incrementing as it should.

 - I would like to give credit and a special thank you to Sarah from the Code Institute tutor support service.
-When I was dealing with the issue of my final score not showing on my score.html page, she suggested I store the score variable into the browsers local storage so I could retrive the final score that way.
+When I was dealing with the issue of my final score not showing on my score.html page she gave me good advice and was very helpful.

 - I would like to give credit and a special thank you to my mentor Martina Telervic, for providing me with support and for taking the time to read through my code and offering advice on issues I had.

+- I took inspiration from the "Love Running" walkthrough project when designing my footer.
+A comment above the footer in all HTML files has been given.

+- I used a science quiz question website to browse the different types of questions that could be asked.
+The link to this website can be found [here](https://funquizzes.uk/science-quiz-questions/).

+- All icons used were sourced from [Font Awesome](https://fontawesome.com/).

+- All fonts used were sourced from [Google Fonts](https://fonts.google.com/).

+- I used [Favicon.io](https://favicon.io/) to generate my favicon.

+- My colour scheme inspiration came from [Coolors.co](https://coolors.co/).